KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 Because the Anki data structure is not being used correctly, if you make an enumeration with N steps, you have N notes each with N steps instead of 1 note with N steps.
 In the worst-case scenario, if you wanted to edit all N steps, you have to edit N steps for N notes.

-It's [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) being violated by Anki notes.
 Even with bulk note editing, the Anki notes made by this add-on are hard to maintain.
-You could probably get the same functionality as this add-on without this problem by creating a custom note type or card type for enumerations.
+You could probably get the same functionality without this problem by creating a custom note type or card types for enumerations.

 ## Registering the action